EricMFink/CivPro/_casebook/chap6.md

 <p class="case-h1">I. BACKGROUND</h1>

-[Plaintiff sued multiple defendants---including Archer Daniels Midland Company ("ADM"), ARTCO Stevedoring ("ARTCO"), Riverside Shipping ("Riverside"), and Phoenix Bulk Carriers ("Phoenix Bulk")---in connection with injuries he sustained while working aboard a container ship called the M/V Eva Paris in the Missippi River.
-Defendants filed motions for a more definite statement under Rule 12(e), contending that the complaint contained insufficient factual detail regarding each Defendants' role in the accident and the basis for liability against each.]
+[Plaintiff sued multiple defendants---including Archer Daniels Midland Company ("ADM"), ARTCO Stevedoring ("ARTCO"), Riverside Shipping ("Riverside"), and Phoenix Bulk Carriers ("Phoenix Bulk")---in connection with injuries he sustained while working aboard a container ship called the M/V Eva Paris.
+Defendants filed motions for a more definite statement under Rule 12(e), contending that the complaint contained insufficient factual detail regarding each defendants' role in the accident and the basis for liability.]

 <p class="case-h1">II.
 LAW AND ANALYSIS</h1>